nwsw/nwcplugin-api/api/nwcdraw.md

 ## About Drawing Coordinates

 The `draw` event has a two dimensional, floating point, coordinate system relative to its current position in the staff.
 The point (0,0) is the base point for the object.
 The **x dimension** uses a notehead width resolution, much like the
 Spacer object.
 The **y dimension** uses a staff position system, which is the same as is used by Expression objects.
-A coordinate of (1.5, 2.0) would be one and a half noteheads to the right and two steps up the staff from the user object's anchor position.
+A coordinate of (1.5, 2.0) would be one and a half noteheads to the right and two steps up the staff from the object's anchor position.

 ------------------